-PEP is a combination of HIV drugs that can stop the virus taking hold.
-It can be used after the event if you've put yourself a risk of HIV transmission.
+PEP (sometimes called PEPSE) is a combination of HIV drugs that can stop the virus taking hold.
+It can be used after the event if you've been at risk of HIV transmission.

-To work, PEP must be taken within 72 hours (three days), and ideally should be taken within 24 hours.
+To work, PEP must be taken within 72 hours (three days), and should be taken as soon as possible, ideally within 24 hours.

 Where to get PEP

 PEP is available on the NHS for free, but is only given to people who meet guidelines about its use.

 The best place to get PEP is a sexual health or HIV clinic.
 If you need PEP over the weekend or outside of office hours, when clinics will often be closed, the best place to go is an Accident and Emergency department.

 As PEP is a powerful course of drugs, and is expensive to prescribe, you might be asked about: